Siemens UK Education

 Andy Peters – Managing Director, Siemens

-Throughout the campaign, we enhanced visibility of the project through a dedicated website alongside social media and PR support.
+Throughout the campaign, TMC enhanced visibility of the project through a dedicated website alongside social media and PR support.
 The website provided a central resource for participants and stakeholders to refer back to and actively promote the challenge to their peers.
 Our social media support highlighted the timeline of activity and proactively celebrated achievements of students for the duration.

 Would you like to explore more?